This chapter includes the following sections:

 When tunneling T3 over HTTP (or HTTPS), the WebLogic Server runtime creates an

 HttpSession for each RMI session and passes the session ID back and forth between the client and the server using the normal HTTP mechanisms.
 This allows the web server plug-in or hardware load balancer to route all RMI requests from a particular client back to the same server in the cluster for the duration of that session.
+Oracle does not recommend enabling tunneling on channels that are available external to the firewall.

 External load balancers distribute initial context requests that come from Java clients over T3 and the default channel.
 However, do not route client requests, following the initial context request, through the load balancers.
 When using the T3 protocol with external load balancer, you must ensure that only the initial context request is routed through the load balancer and that subsequent requests are routed and controlled using WebLogic Server load balancing.